OneUptime/oneuptime/Docs/Telemetry/Fluentd/README.md

-# Ingest logs & telemetry data from Fluentd to OneUptime
+# Use Fluentd to send telemetry data to OneUptime

 ## Overview